 Mental Health Benefits of Staying in the Workforce

 Luckily, boosting your finances isn’t the only benefit to making your way back into the world of work.
 More often than not, retirees forget to plan for life after their careers.
-This doesn’t only cause boredom or loneliness, but also a loss of meaning and identity after what can seem a lifetime of responsibility.
-Part-time work — whether it’s paid or volunteer, half-days or two to three days a week — can do wonders for your mental health and wellbeing during these quieter years.
+This doesn’t only cause boredom or loneliness.
+It also adds to a loss of meaning and identity after what can appear to be a lifetime of responsibility.
+Part-time work, whether it’s paid or volunteer can be great.
+Half-days or two to three days a week can do wonders for your mental health during these quieter years.

-Many take post-retirement work as a chance to explore, or even discover new interests, hobbies or challenges.
-Is there something you’ve always wanted to do or try, but never had the time?
-Now is the perfect opportunity to think about what it is you’d really like to do with your free time, and make sure it’s something you want to do, and not need to do.
-Now, there’s no need to step back into a fast-paced office where deadlines are tight and emotions run high.
+Many people take post-retirement work as a chance to explore, or even discover new interests & hobbies.
+Have you always wanted to try something, but never had the time?
+Now is the perfect opportunity to think about what you’d really like to do with your time.
+Really make sure it’s something you want to do, and not need to do.
+There’s no need to step back into a fast-paced office where deadlines are tight and emotions run high.
 But, you can still achieve that past sense of purpose.
 As Upskilled so eloquently puts it, “A strong work ethic can be difficult to break, and many retirees find that even just having a part-time or a volunteer job is a great way to get that sense of accomplishment back.”

-So, whether you are retired, or on the verge of retirement, give the idea of working post-retirement some thought.
-The possibilities are almost endless; you can choose where you’d like to work, how often you’d like to work — whether it’s a paid opportunity or not — and potentially reap both financial and health benefits that will bring a renewed sense of meaning into your life.
+So, whether you’re retired, or on the verge of retirement, give the idea of working post-retirement some thought.
+The possibilities are almost endless.
+You can choose where you’d like to work, and how often you’d like to work.
+You can also choose whether it’s a paid opportunity or not.
+Also, you’ll reap both financial and health benefits, to bring a renewed sense of meaning into your life.